WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/CCNA Objectives and Exam Topics.md

 6. Automation and Programmability (10%)

-I have currently linked files up to 4.1.
+I have currently linked files up to **extops-4-7**.
 Topics that should be covered but are currently without any linked files are highlighted.

+*Note:* This does not mean the articles don't already exist, just that they have not been linked here.

 | Tag         | Topic                                                                                                                                                               |